Scotland Forever!: Battle

-History and description
+Painting

-Butler was inspired to paint the charge as a response to the aesthetic paintings that she saw — and intensely disliked — on a visit to the Grosvenor Gallery.
-She had developed a reputation for her military pictures after the favourable reception of her earlier painting The Roll Call of 1874, on a subject from the Crimean War, and her 1879 painting Remnants of an Army, on the 1842 retreat from Kabul.
+Butler had developed a reputation for her military pictures after the favourable reception of her earlier painting The Roll Call of 1874, on a subject from the Crimean War, and her 1879 painting Remnants of an Army, on the 1842 retreat from Kabul.
+She was inspired to paint Scotland Forever! as a response to the aesthetic paintings that she saw — and intensely disliked — on a visit to the Grosvenor Gallery.

-Although Butler had never observed a battle, she was permitted to watch her husband's regiment during training maneuvers, positioning herself in front of charging horses in order to observe their movement.
-In reality however, it appears that the Scots Greys did not start the charge at a gallop, due to the broken ground, and instead advanced at a quick walk.
-The horses which dominate the picture are heavy grey mounts, allegedly used by the regiment throughout its history until mechanisation, although at Waterloo (and earlier), it seems they had brown horses like the other heavy cavalry regiments, and the name "greys" is actually derived from the grey uniforms the regiment wore in the early 18th century.
+Although Butler had never observed a battle, she was permitted to watch her husband - Gen Sir William Butler's regiment during training maneuvers, positioning herself in front of charging horses in order to observe their movement.

+The horses which dominate the picture are heavy grey mounts, allegedly used by the regiment throughout its history until mechanisation, although at Waterloo (and earlier), it seems they had brown horses like the other heavy cavalry regiments.
+The name "greys" is derived from the grey uniforms the regiment wore in the early 18th century.
 The bearskin caps were covered during the actual battle by black oilskin covers.

 The title comes from the battle cry of the soldiers—the Greys called "Now, my boys, Scotland forever!" as they charged.

 The painting was exhibited at the Egyptian Hall in Piccadilly in 1881.

 In 1888 Colonel Thomas Walter Harding donated the painting to Leeds Art Gallery.

-The lead rider is arguably either Lt Col James Hamilton who led the first charge but was killed in the second smaller charge, or Captain Edward Cheney who had his horse shot from under him five times in the battle, once on each charge, who was promoted to Brevet Colonel in the field due to the death of both Hamilton and Sir William Ponsonby, and led the third, fourth and fifth charge.
-The painting is not intended to be a portrait of either.